thekevinscott/testeroni/README.md

 ## Usage

-Test Buddy offers bundlers for the following strategies:
+Testeroni offers bundlers for the following strategies:

 - `esbuild`
 - `webpack`
 - `UMD`
 - `Node`

-Test Buddy also offers the ability to test in the following environments:
+Testeroni also offers the ability to test in the following environments:

 - Clientside
   - via a browser, with Puppeteer